Skip to main content

 The NRW effect

-Scientific institutions in particular play an important role.
-Schwalbe is therefore very grateful for its proximity to important research institutions. “ We have a long-standing cooperation and research partnership with the Cologne University of Technology, for example,” reports Jüngst.
-A current employee was also involved in the tire recycling project, who to this day deals intensively with the topic in his master's thesis and subsequent dissertation at the TH Cologne.
-At the same time, the company values North Rhine-Westphalia as a recruiting base.
-“We are growing continuously and will continue to need well-trained specialists in the future, which we can almost always find in North Rhine-Westphalia.”
+For example, we have a long-standing cooperation and research partnership with the Cologne University of Applied Sciences," reports Jüngst.
+A current employee was also involved in the tire recycling project, having focused intensively on the topic in his master's thesis and subsequent doctoral dissertation at the Cologne University of Applied Sciences.
+At the same time, the company values North Rhine-Westphalia as a recruitment base.
+"We are growing continuously and will continue to need well-trained specialists in the future, whom we almost always find in North Rhine-Westphalia."

-The need for research collaboration will not go away.
-“We have achieved a milestone with the first tire model without industrial carbon black, and more are to follow,” emphasizes Jüngst.
-The company would also like to increase the proportion of used hoses in hose production by 20 percent.
+The need for collaboration with research will not diminish.
+"With the first tire model without industrial carbon black, we have achieved a milestone; more are to follow," emphasizes Jüngst.
+Furthermore, the company would like to increase the proportion of recycled inner tubes used in its production from 20 percent.

 This success story of an innovative transformation was published in August 2023.
-There will be no updates or checks of the information afterwards.
+No updates or reviews of the information have taken place since then.

-“We are growing continuously and will continue to need well-trained specialists in the future, which we can almost always find in North Rhine-Westphalia.”
+“We are growing continuously and will continue to need well-trained specialists in the future, whom we almost always find in North Rhine-Westphalia.”

 Supported by